dbc*_*dbc 16 c# json system.text.json

 The converter will still get used, but will unconditionally generate a default serialization.

-.
+The converter is not implemented for jagged 2d or nD collections such as List<List<string>>.
 It is also not implemented for arrays and read-only collections.

-According to Serializer support for easier object and collection converters #1562, because JsonConverter<T>
+According to Serializer support for easier object and collection converters #1562, because JsonConverter<T> lacks an async Read() method,

 A limitation of the existing [JsonConverter] model is that it must "read-ahead" during deserialization to fully populate the buffer up to the end up the current JSON level.
 This read-ahead only occurs when the async+stream

-deserialize methods are called and only when the current JSON for that converter starts with a StartArray or StartObject token.
+JsonSerializerdeserialize methods are called and only when the current JSON for that converter starts with a StartArray or StartObject token.

 Thus using this converter to deserialize potentially very large arrays may have a negative performance impact.

-正如在同一个线程中所讨论的,转换器 API 可能会在 System.Text.Json - 5.0 中重新设计,以完全支持转换器对数组和对象的反序列化,这意味着该转换器可能会受益于.NET 5async
+正如在同一个线程中所讨论的,转换器 API 可能会在 System.Text.Json - 5.0 中重新设计,以完全支持转换器对数组和对象的反序列化,这意味着该转换器可能会受益于.NET 5async时的重写(不再标记为“核心”)最终发布。

 演示小提琴在这里。